Mirza Kuchik Khan: Early life

-Political Activities
+Political activities

-In June 1908 the parliament was shut down during a coup d'état ordered by the new monarch, Mohammad Ali Shah.
-The Russian Cossack Brigade under the command of Colonel Liakhov serving the Shah bombarded the parliament and arrested pro-democracy leaders, activists, journalists, and members of Parliament.
-Uprisings all over the country followed in particular in Tabriz, Ardabil and Rasht.
-During the Tabriz uprising Kuchak Khan tried to join Sattar Khan & Haj Baba Khan-e- Ardabili's forces, but was unable to actively participate due to an illness.
-He was injured in the Constitutionalist war, and had to travel to Baku and Tbilisi for medical attention.
+In June 1908, the parliament was shut down during a coup d'état ordered by the new monarch, Mohammad Ali Shah.
+The Russian Cossack Brigade, under the command of Colonel Liakhov serving the Shah, bombarded the parliament and arrested pro-democracy leaders, activists, journalists, and members of Parliament.
+Uprisings all over the country followed, particularly in Tabriz, Ardabil and Rasht.
+During the Tabriz uprising, Kuchak Khan tried to join Sattar Khan & Haj Baba Khan-e- Ardabili's forces, but was unable to actively participate due to an illness.
+He was injured during the Constitutionalist war and had to travel to Baku and Tbilisi for medical attention.

-After going through a period of renewed and bloody dictatorship nicknamed the Short Dictatorship (or Lesser Autocracy), in July 1909 the national revolutionary forces from Gilan and central Iran (Bakhtiari tribes) were united to attack and conquer the capital Tehran.
-Mirza Kuchak Khan was one of the lower rank commanders of the force that invaded the capital from North (under the command of Sepahdar Aazam Mohammad Vali Khan Tonekaboni).
+After going through a period of renewed and bloody dictatorship nicknamed the Short Dictatorship (or Lesser Autocracy), on July 1909, the national revolutionary forces from Gilan and central Iran (Bakhtiari tribes) were united to attack and conquer the capital Tehran.
+Mirza Kuchak Khan was one of the lower ranked commanders of the force that invaded the capital from the North (under the command of Sepahdar Aazam Mohammad Vali Khan Tonekaboni).